ABOUT ME

 NEWS

-(CHI 23) Synthetic Lies: Understanding AI-Generated Misinformation and Evaluating Algorithmic and Human Solutions
+Synthetic Lies: Understanding AI-Generated Misinformation and Evaluating Algorithmic and Human Solutions

 Jiawei Zhou, Yixuan Zhang, Qianni Luo, Andrea G Parker, Munmun De Choudhury

-Accepted by CHI Conference on Human Factors in Computing Systems.
+booktitle={Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems},

 Read Abstract